ajaygunalan/sensor-integration/README.md

 **Description**

-As an initial development, the DGS-CO was chosen for measuring Carbon Monoxide.
 The DGS-CO is an electro-chemical sensor produced by the SPEC SENSORS company for ambient monitoring purposes.
 It gives the calibrated and temperature-compensated CO gas value as well as Temperature and Relative Humidity values.
 The sensor uses the serial communication protocol over UART.
 To acquire data, the sensor is easily connected to any microcontroller through its serial communication port.
 The connection parameters use **9600 baud** and require **3.3V**.

 * [Connection Diagram](https://github.com/ajaygunalan/sensor-integration/blob/master/gas_to_rpi.png)
 * [Sample Code](https://github.com/ajaygunalan/sensor-integration/blob/master/gas_sensor/pic/sample_code_for_algo.png)